misotanni/misotanni.github.io/fjs/en/crash.md

 	<audio controls><source src="../assets/crash/seconds.mp3" type="audio/mpeg"></audio>

 6. (HARD!)
 There are supporters of the “432 Hz movement”, which insists that re-tuning A down from 440 Hz to 432 Hz improves the physical and spiritual quality of music.
 (Whether or not this is true is insignificant here.)
-Determine the FJS representation of the interval by which a piece of music is transposed in the FJS when such a pitch shift is carried out.
+Determine the FJS representation of the interval by which a piece of music is transposed when such a pitch shift is carried out.
 7. (HARD!)
 What about the radius of tolerance itself, 65/63?
 What is its FJS representation?

 You can check your answers [here](solutions.html).